w0rmhol3/w0rmhol3-Blog/source/_posts/Kuki-Bank.md

 ![Intruder4](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/4210d825-d6a1-4de2-aab2-243a76536ba2)

-The exploit does not stop here, Once you get the negative value of the transferring account to -1000 balance, you can keep on transferring 999, at -10,000 you can  transfer 9,999, and getting to -100,000, you can keep on transferring 99,999.
-So on burpsuite, all we need to do is to change the transfer amount within intruder and start the attack again with the same configuration mentioned previously.
+The exploit does not stop here, once you get the negative value of the transferring account to `-1000 balance`, you can keep on transferring `999`, at `-10,000` you can  transfer `9,999`, and getting to `-100,000`, you can keep on transferring `99,999`.
+So on burpsuite, all we need to do is to `change the transfer amount` within intruder and start the attack again with the same configuration mentioned previously.

 ![Transfer Limit](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/01d89daf-a8e6-4af4-8d17-3cad28378ffe)

-Keep in mind, the limit per transfer is only at 100,000 or else even using burpsuite, the amount will not be increased.
+Keep in mind, the `limit per transfer is only at 100,000` or else even using burpsuite, the amount will not be increased.
 So we can modify the transfer amount to as much as the limit only.

 ![Flag](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/51e1b8be-24a5-439b-8c74-7a49329496df)